About the author: Alina Khazanova, Product Designer @ Elementor

 Additionally, to ensure the images on your website are visually consistent, you might include photo editing preferences for backgrounds, filters, brightness, contrast, and more.

-Imagery rules from Audi’s Brand language
+Imagery Rules From Audi’s Brand Language

 It’s also important to state the overall tone and message images should carry.
 For instance, your personal taste may skew towards candid photography as opposed to overly-edited images.
 Or perhaps you like certain backgrounds more than others.
 Keep in mind your target audience’s preferences during this process as well.